AIM Weekend Walleye Series™ Tournaments

-AIM™ tournament sites and the details concerning the upcoming 2013 AIM Professional Walleye Series™ season have been outlined below.
-Many innovations are incorporated in every AIM tournament to make fishing fun and rewarding for the competitors while being exciting to the fans.
+AIM™ tournament innovations are incorporated in every AIM tournament to make fishing fun and rewarding for the competitors.

 Exclusive AIM Format Innovations

 The primary innovation is the exclusive AIM Catch-Record-Release™ (CRR™) format.
-With CRR, teams of Pro Anglers and Co-anglers measure each walleye on the official AIM ruler and take a digital photograph, record the length of each walleye on the official scorecard, and then immediately release the live fish.
+With CRR, teams measure each walleye on the official AIM ruler and take a digital photograph, record the length of each walleye on the official scorecard, and then immediately release the live fish.
 NO fish are brought to the “weigh-in” stage.
-Instead, the Pro Angler selects the SEVEN largest walleyes that are tallied for his daily weight.
+Instead, the Anglers select the 5 largest walleyes that are tallied for his daily weight.
 (The length of each walleye is converted to pounds and ounces using a standardized formula prior to taking the stage.)

-The photos of the largest walleyes caught are displayed to the weigh-in fans – and also included in the live streaming of the proceedings on www.aimfishing.com.
-Because all fish are recorded and then immediately released, Pro Anglers are allowed to “weigh” fish within local “slots” that would otherwise be excluded from the daily bag.
+Because all fish are recorded and then immediately released, Anglers are allowed to “weigh” fish within local “slots” that would otherwise be excluded from the daily bag.

 The AIM Catch-Record-Release™ format has three huge advantages for the sport of competitive angling.